S&P 500 rises to 2-1/2-month high on profits

 "The main driver is technology and that is driven by Intel," said Michael James, senior trader at regional investment bank Wedbush Morgan in Los Angeles.
 "People were overly pessimistic on Intel and semiconductors in general going into Intel's report and guidance last night, so it's a 'buy the news.'"

-Financials underperformed the broad S&P 500, with the sector .GSPF slipping 0.6 percent.
-Bank of America Corp (BAC.N) lost 4.9 percent to $7.53 after it posted a decline in revenue.
+Financials underperformed the broad S&P 500, with the sector slipping 0.6 percent.
+Bank of America Corp lost 4.9 percent to $7.53 after it posted a decline in revenue.

-Vivus Inc (VVUS.O) shares jumped 9.6 percent to $29 after regulators approved the company's weight-loss drug.
+Vivus Inc shares jumped 9.6 percent to $29 after regulators approved the company's weight-loss drug.

 According to the report obtained by Reuters, analysts at Cleveland Research said they were trimming the company's comparable sales estimates for the Americas region 7 percent to 8 percent for the third quarter.
 It had expected comparable sales to grow 8 percent to 9 percent earlier.